 Day 1 – Exploring Gardens And Waterfalls Hilo Side

-Arrive at the Hilo airport and pick up your rental car.
+Arrive at the Hilo airport and pick up your rental car to start your 5 day itinerary on Big Island.
 How much you can accomplish depends a lot on what time of day you arrive.
 I’ll assume you’re arriving fairly early in the day, but if you arrive later in the day you may need to shuffle some of these activities to a later day.

 If you happen to arrive on a Wednesday or Saturday morning, take a swing by the Hilo Farmer’s Market (6am-4pm).
 It’s a great place to pick up fresh, local product and even locally-made crafts.